NewHoriz/MachinePost/README.md

     print(f'Erro ao baixar a imagem: {response.status_code}')
 ```

-## 9 Cell - Main Data Generation [That still haven't received the url of the image referring to the text in question]
+## 9 Cell - Main Data Generation [Still does not receive the url of the image referring to the text sent with their name]
-(PT/BR) Geração de Dados Principal [Ainda não recebe a url da imagem referente ao texto em questão]
+(PT/BR) Geração de Dados Principal [Ainda não recebe a url da imagem referente ao texto enviado com nome delas]
 ```
 from google.colab import drive from google.colab import runtime